bishoppebbles/Get-ServerSharePermissionsReport/README.md

 ## Analysis

 Keep in mind that the analysis with this is still far from perfect as it doesn’t provide a complete picture.
 The main issue being that it doesn’t tell you who is a member for a given group.
-For instance, you may see that ‘BUILTIN\Users’ has full control of a given share.
+For instance, you may see that `BUILTIN\Users` has full control of a given share.
 Depending on what **other** groups or users are members of the local Users group on that system will ultimately determine if that share is properly controlled.
 This can be checked by browsing to the share of interest with Windows Explorer.
 Alternatively, you can do this by looking at the local group membership directly.
-If you’re on that system you can use the MMC GUI with ‘lusrmgr.msc’.
+If you’re on that system you can use the MMC GUI with `lusrmgr.msc`.
 There are PowerShell options too via WMI/CIM or possibly some built-in cmdlets if you have PowerShell version 5 installed.
 The one advantage of the latter is you can run the commands remotely assuming you have admin rights to the system of interest.

-Another reminder that Windows shares that end in a dollar sign ‘$’ mean the share is hidden and ususally require local admin credentials to view it.
-Windows boxes have several default hidden shares (e.g., ADMIN$, IPC$, C$) that may be used for a variety of reasons by the OS or humans.
+Another reminder that Windows shares that end in a dollar sign `$` mean the share is hidden and ususally require local admin credentials to view it.
+Windows boxes have several default hidden shares (e.g., `ADMIN$`, `IPC$`, `C$`) that may be used for a variety of reasons by the OS or humans.
-* DriveLetter$: This is a shared root partition or volume that is displayed as the drive letter name appended with the '$' (e.g. C$, D$)
+* `DriveLetter$`: This is a shared root partition or volume that is displayed as the drive letter name appended with the `$` (e.g. `C$`, `D$`)
-* ADMIN$: This is a resource that is used during remote administration of a computer (e.g., RDP)
+* `ADMIN$`: This is a resource that is used during remote administration of a computer (e.g., RDP)
-* IPC$: This is a resource that shares named pipes for communication between programs (i.e., client and server); it is maintained by the Server service and uses InterProcess Communication (IPC) via Remote Procedure Calls (RPC)
+* `IPC$`: This is a resource that shares named pipes for communication between programs (i.e., client and server); it is maintained by the Server service and uses InterProcess Communication (IPC) via Remote Procedure Calls (RPC)